Steam Locomotive Ultra-Detailing in “O” Scale…N&W K1 #107

 Joe

 After he gave it a thorough inspection, he posed the loco for some photography.
-Here’s a shot he shared with me.
-It’s his new K1 sitting at the water tank at Damascus, VA on his layout.
+Here are shots he shared with me.

 USRA Single Sheathed, 40 foot “Government” boxcar, built in 1919, series 17001-17500.
 This is #17225, as she appeared after her 1937 rebuilding, and wearing the new post 1950 D&H paint scheme.
 Note the Viking roof, that was a part of the upgrading process.
 Cars got either a Murphy Raised Panel roof, Climax Radial, or a Viking Ribbed.
 Number assignments as to the type of roof applied to which car were random.
 Inside height was 9′-0″. (image courtesy Steam Era Freight Cars)